 Mobile Phones In Samoa

-Digicel and Blue Sky are the current mobile operators in Samoa.
-I personally bought a Blue Sky prepaid SIM card in the arrivals hall as they had a better deal than the Digicel prepaid plan.
-For T25 (Tala), I got the SIM card, along with 850 MB of mobile data valid for 14 days.
-You can then top up with phone credit.
-Over at Digicel, they wanted T25 just for the SIM card, with any added credit valid for only 7 days.
+Digicel and Vodafone are the current mobile operators in Samoa.
+When I visited Samoa, for ~T25 (Tala), I got the SIM card, along with 850 MB of mobile data valid for 14 days.
+I could then top up with phone credit.
+Over at Digicel, they wanted, at the time, T25 just for the SIM card, with any added credit valid for only 7 days.
 These packages can obviously change but the moral of the story is – shop around!

 Internet In Samoa

-As in the Cook Islands, the concept of free wifi is unheard of in Samoa.
-You’ll need to connect to either a Lavaspot or Blue Zone hotspot using a prepaid card.
+As in the Cook Islands, the concept of free wifi was unheard of in Samoa, at the time of my visit.
+You needed to connect to either a Lavaspot or Vodafone hotspot using a prepaid card.
 Hotspots are found in various hotels, beach fales, resorts and internet cafes on Upolu and Savaii.
 Before you purchase credit, check which provider has coverage where you’ll be staying.
 Savaii is almost exclusively covered by Lavaspot, whereas Upolu is covered by both.
 Usage is measured in minutes, which is far better than by megabytes like in the Cook Islands (just remember to log off).
-So technically, you could do heavy duty work without using too much credit – if the connection is good.
+So technically, you could do heavy-duty work without using too much credit – if the connection is good.
+Samoa should have better Internet coverage by now thanks to new undersea cables.

 Sundays In Samoa